GioF71/upmpdcli-docker/README.md

 BBC_PROGRAMME_DAYS|Past days in BBC Sounds catalog listing.
 This controls how many days are listed in the station displays.
 RADIO_BROWSER_ENABLE|Enable the Radio Browser plugin.
 Set to `yes` to enable SUBSONIC_ENABLE|Enable the Subsonic plugin.
-Set to `yes` to enable SUBSONIC_AUTOSTART|Autostart Subsonic plugin, defaults to `1` SUBSONIC_BASE_URL|Subsonic base url.
+Set to `yes` to enable SUBSONIC_TITLE|Title of the Subsonic plugin, defaults to `Subsonic` SUBSONIC_AUTOSTART|Autostart Subsonic plugin, defaults to `1` SUBSONIC_BASE_URL|Subsonic base url.
 Example: `http://my_navidrome.homelab.local` SUBSONIC_PORT|Subsonic port, defaults to `4533`